What to do and see in Kathmandu

 The square is filled with temples that are of historical importance.
 This UNESCO world heritage site houses some of the most famous temples like the five-storeyed temple or Nyatapola and the fifty five windowed palace.
 The place is just simply majestic and a pleasure to the eyes.
 If you have time to make it to only one durbar square, go for Bhaktapur's.

 Famously known as the Monkey Temple by westerners, Swayambhunath is located on top of a small hill in Kathmandu.
 Climb up around 400+ flight of stairs which gets tougher as you go up, and you reach this beautiful place with a view facing Kathmandu.
-You'll have the option to climb less stairs if you take other entrances.
+You have the option to climb fewer stairs if you take back entrance.